arve0/master/thesis.md

 - Discriminating specimen intensities from background intensities with thresholding can give false positives when intensities are overlapping.
-- Contrast is weakened, giving less clearity for human viewing purposes.
+- Contrast is weakened, giving less clarity for human viewing purposes.

 In addition, rotation of scanner raster pattern should be adjusted to avoid jagged stitch.
-The stitching mechanism will also be described, as existing solutions was found to be unreliable.
+The stitching mechanism will also be described, as existing software solutions was found to be unreliable.

 #### Uneven illumination